 Most people have experienced shame as part of their upbringing in some way or another.
 It’s a commonly used tool to control children or fit adults into societal standards.
 The enduring emotional suffering from this practice however can be significant.
 So how can you overcome shame?
-You must become a ruthless de-shamifyer in your daily life.
+You must become a ruthless de-shamifyer in your daily life and as a coach, in your daily practice.
 We show you how.

 Step 1: Know that Shame Is Part of Socialization

 The act of shaming is often used to try to get people to behave the way society expects them to.
 You can also see children being shamed out of certain behaviors in many different contexts.
 To become aware of this pervasive practice is the first step.
 But immediately after that, the question becomes: how can I stop this behavior?